 This is a composition course - every class period will involve a written component.
-There are eight required essays: four in-class (including an ungraded diagnostic) and four out-of-class.
+There are eight required essays: four in-class (including an ungraded diagnostic) and four out-ofclass.
+You will be asked to revise and rewrite at least one of the out-of-class essays.
 YOU MUST COMPLETE ALL 8 ESSAYS IN ORDER TO PASS THE COURSE!
 Bring pens, yellow books, and a dictionary for in-class essays.
 These cannot be made up unless you have contacted me in advance.